briantbutton/meshwriter/README.md

 ## Custom font packages

+MeshWriter comes with only a few fonts.&nbsp;
+Industrious folk with special needs can create a MeshWriter package with their own fonts.&nbsp;
+Think of this as two steps.

+1) Converting standard font files (.ttf or .otf) to MeshWriter font files, and
+2) Creating your own minified build of MeshWriter with your chosen fonts.

+MeshWriter-Font (https://github.com/briantbutton/meshwriter-font) addresses the first step.&nbsp;
-MeshWriter-Font (https://github.com/briantbutton/meshwriter-font) will convert most common font files into MeshWriter compatible font files.&nbsp;
+It will convert most common font files into MeshWriter compatible font files.&nbsp;

 To create a custom build (a new meshwriter.min.js) with your custom fonts, refer to the README in this repo in the 'fonts' directory.